msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image29.tiff
 :name: fig22

-Figure 22: Plotting Kikuchi lines as scattering vectors (a) as compared to plotting the Bragg angle at each point of the trace of the plane (b).
+Plotting Kikuchi lines as scattering vectors (a) as compared to plotting the Bragg angle at each point of the trace of the plane (b).
 :::